SpringTerm overview – Year 2

 PE and Games

-Children will begin to master basic movement skills of balance and co-ordination within their gymnastics sessions.
+Children will begin to master movement skills of balance and co-ordination within their gymnastics sessions.
 Children will be expected to use their bodies in different ways to roll, balance and travel on and around apparatus.
+They will also focus on learning specific and controlled movements.

 Reading books will be changed three times a week in Year 2